Stepainpy/prng/README.md

 # PRNG

 Collection of pseudorandom number generators.
-And including the uniform integer distribution.
+And also the tools for them.

 ## List of PRNG's